Costa Concordia disaster: Search for missing people

 On 14 January, divers searched the ship until nightfall.
-Divers and firefighters continued to search for survivors who might have been trapped in the ship, and rescued a South Korean newlywed couple who slept through the partial sinking, only to awake and find that they couldn't open their cabin's door, two decks above the water line, and the ship's purser, who had a broken leg.
+Divers and firefighters continued to search for survivors who might have been trapped in the ship, and rescued a South Korean newlywed couple who slept through the partial sinking, only to wake and find that they could not open their cabin's door, two decks above the water line, and the ship's purser, who had a broken leg.

 On 16 January, violent waters shifted the ship about 1.5 cm, interrupting rescue work—trap doors were shut and debris fell on rescuers—and giving rise to fear that the ship could be pushed into 224 ft deep waters or that the fuel could leak.
 Operations resumed about three hours later.
 Throughout the process, rescuers set off explosives to create holes in the ship's hull to reach previously inaccessible areas.
 On 18 January, rescue efforts were suspended again when the ship shifted, but shortly afterward they were resumed.

 On 20 January, the ship began shifting by 1.5 cm per hour, but on 24 January, Franco Gabrielli, the Italian Civil Protection Agency head, said the ship was "stable".
 The same day, divers recovered the body of the 16th victim.
 On 29 January, the operation was suspended because the ship had shifted 3.8 cm in six hours and because of high waves.
 Gabrielli said, "Our first goal was to find people alive ...
 Now we have a single, big goal, and that is that this does not translate into an environmental disaster."
 By the next day, operations resumed.

 On 28 January, the 17th body, that of a female crew member, was recovered from a submerged part of the vessel.
 On 31 January, Italy's Civil Protection agency terminated the search in the submerged part of the ship because the deformed hull caused unacceptable safety concerns for divers.
 On 22 February, guided by information from passengers as to where bodies might be, divers found eight additional bodies in the wreck.
 A "special platform" was assembled to facilitate swift recovery of the bodies, four of which were recovered.
 On 22 February, the recovery was suspended by inclement weather.
 On 4 March, officials reported that they would use "sophisticated robot-like equipment" to find the bodies.